 The auxiliary reservoir needs to be charged by the brake pipe and, depending on the WAG file parameters setting, this can delay the brake release.
-When the Graduated Release Air Brakes box is not checked, the auxiliary reservoir is also charged by the emergency reservoir (until both are equal and then both are charged from the pipe).
-When the Graduated Release Air Brakes box is checked, the auxiliary reservoir is only charged from the brake pipe.
-The Open Rails software implements it this way because the emergency reservoir is used as the source of the reference pressure for regulating the brake cylinder pressure.
+The auxiliary reservoir is also charged by the emergency reservoir (until both are equal and then both are charged from the pipe).